-The purpose of this report is to provide information so the Committee can make a recommendation on an application by the owners of the Boulevard for a variation in their licence to occupy legal road.
+The purpose of this report is to provide information to allow the Council to decide on an application by the owners of the "Boulevard" for a variation in their licence to occupy legal road.
 The variation is required to allow them to seek the necessary consents to construct a windbreak around and over the legal road they currently lease.